 1. The Central Bedfordshire Local Plan is the key strategic planning document for Central Bedfordshire and will guide and support the delivery of new infrastructure, homes and jobs.
 It sets out the long-term vision and objectives for the area, what is going to happen, where, and how this will be achieved and delivered up until 2035.
 The detailed policies within it will also be used to determine planning applications.
-This pre-submission version of the Plan sets out a number of proposed site allocations, which constitute a sustainable strategy informed by consultation and technical evidence gathered to date.
+This submission version of the Plan and the accompanying schedule of proposed minor modifications constitutes a sustainable strategy informed by consultation and technical evidence gathered to date.

-- 2. The lifespan of the document is 20 years, but it is anticipated that once adopted, elements of it will have to be reviewed earlier in order to be able to respond to a number of emerging strategies; notably the Cambridge-Milton Keynes-Oxford Arc as identified by the National Infrastructure Commission. - 3.
+- 2. The lifespan of the document is 20 years, but it is anticipated that once adopted, elements of it will have to be reviewed earlier in order to be able to respond to a number of emerging strategies; notably the Cambridge-Milton Keynes-Oxford Arc as identified by the National Infrastructure Commission1. - 3.
 While the potential of Central Bedfordshire to play a core role in relation to the Oxford to Cambridge corridor is acknowledged in the recent National Infrastructure Commission reports, and the Government's response in the Autumn Budget 2017, the timing, service and route selection for new strategic road and rail infrastructure, needs further development and definition.
 Related issues such as potential for capacity upgrades of the A1 have still to be resolved.
 These decisions, for example on new east-west rail stations, will have a major impact on the scale of development and growth potential at strategic sites. - 4.
 The Council is therefore putting in hand a further assessment of the potential of the Identified Areas for Future Growth that are referenced at paragraph 21 to run alongside emerging decisions on strategic infrastructure routes, timing and services, together with provision of wider infrastructure and delivery support.
 This assessment will inform a Partial Review of this Plan and contribute to the ongoing work of the Central Corridor Area.
 The Partial Review is proposed to start within six months of adoption of this Plan and complete as soon as decisions on routing and financial commitment to strategic infrastructure are in place.
 This is entirely consistent with national planning policy and emerging government policy approaches as set out in the Housing White Paper (February 2017) and the recent consultation 'Planning for the Right Homes in the Right Places (September 2017). - 5.
-This document is the final draft plan, known as the pre-submission Plan and represents the Council's considered approach to planning for growth based on the Shaping Central Bedfordshire consultation, Community Planning input and the new and updated evidence base.
-At presubmission stage, the consultation will be seeking views on the site specific allocations that have been identified and the accompanying policies in the document.
-Local plans must be positively prepared, justified, effective and consistent with national policy in accordance with section 20 of the Planning and Compulsory Purchase Act 2004 (as amended) and so those responding will comment on whether they consider the Plan has met these tests of soundness.
-The representations, together with all of the evidence work will be submitted to the Secretary of State in spring 2018.
+This document is the final draft plan, known as the submission plan which together with the schedule of proposed minor modifications, represents the Council's considered approach to planning for growth based on the Shaping Central Bedfordshire consultation, Community Planning input and the new and updated evidence base.
+This has been supplemented by some further updates at submission in some areas of supporting evidence, including transport modelling, flood risk, infrastructure and the Duty to Co-operate.